G-K-404/Skin-Lesion-Identifier/README.md

 ```bash
 python train.py
 ```
-This will start the training process using the dataset stored in the models folder.
+This will start the training process using the dataset stored in the `data/` folder:

-Running the Website
+### Running the Website

 The project also includes a website where you can interact with the model.
 Follow these steps to launch the website:

-Start the website:

-bash
-Copy code
+1. **Start the website:**

+    ```bash
     python app.py
+    ```

-You should be able to access the website at http://127.0.0.1:5000/ in your browser, where you can upload an image of a skin lesion for classification.
+You should be able to access the website at `http://127.0.0.1:5000/` in your browser, where you can upload an image of a skin lesion for classification.

-License
+## License

-This project is publicly available for educational and research purposes.
-Feel free to use the code and model.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code for educational and research purposes.
+For more details, please see the LICENSE file in the repository.